Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 #### Variable Length Observation Summary & Best Practices
  - Attach `BufferSensorComponent` to use.
- - Call `BufferSensorComponent.AppendObservation()` to add the observations of an entity to the `BufferSensor`.
+ - Call `BufferSensorComponent.AppendObservation()` in the
+ Agent.CollectObservations() methodto add the observations of an entity to the `BufferSensor`.
  - Normalize the entities observations before feeding them into the `BufferSensor`.